 Plan Would Carry Huge Costs for Ohio Taxpayers and Families

-A panel of experts will convene at Trinity Commons this Thursday, October 6th at 10 AM to discuss the economic, legal, and human costs of a potential mass deportation.
+A panel of experts will convene at Trinity Commons TODAY, Thursday, October 6th at 10 AM to discuss the economic, legal, and human costs of a potential mass deportation.

 The panel is open to the public and press.